Esgr0bar/chainsaw-gui/README.md

     ```

 2. **Load CSV Files:**

+    - Enter the paths to your CSV files in the "CSV File Paths" field, separated by commas.
     - Click "Load CSVs" to load and aggregate the events from all specified files.

 3. **Visualize Correlations:**